Mikerniker/Frontend-Mentor-Challenges/Challenge2 Product Preview Card/README.md

 - I learned how to change the cursor to a hand pointer by using {cursor: pointer;}
 - Focus states
 - Media queries (something I still get confused about but am working on)

+### Continued Development
+I had a hard time figuring out the margins for flex box.
+I am still learning flex box so I imagine that a lot of things I did could be improved.
+I also tried implementing some semantic HTML but I'm not entirely sure if I did it correctly.
+I was able to do the hover state requirement, but I didn't understand where to implement focus states (in the instructions).
+I read up on it but I didn't understand where I was supposed to apply it in the card.
+The instructions also asked to "view optimal layout on different screen sizes", which I guessed it meant to use media queries.
+Media queries are still confusing for me, so I am still working on improving my understanding of this concept.

 ### Useful resources